-Table 10: Attributes for the Software title dimension, Publisher level
+Table 9: Attributes for the Software title dimension, Publisher level

 Attribute Notes Publisher The name of the company that publishes this application (and product).
 Related management view: For each application, the publisher is linked through the General tab of the application properties.
-However, the publisher must exist first for linking, and these records are maintained in the Procurement > All Vendors view.
-The publisher for each application is widely available in application listings, such as License Compliance > All Applications .
-Database reference: The primary list of all vendors (including both publishers and resellers) is maintained in the Vendor table.
-Once linked to an application, minimal detail about the publisher is replicated in the SoftwareTitlePublisher table, where this value is visible as PublisherName.
-This table is referenced through the SoftwareTitleProduct table, which is in turn referenced by the SoftwareTitle (application) table.
-Data warehouse reference: PublisherName column in the SoftwareTitleData table.
+However, the publisher must exist first for linking, and these records are maintained in the All Vendors page (Procurement > Purchases & Vendors > All Vendors).
+The publisher for each application is widely available in application listings, such as the All Applications page (Applications & Evidence > Applications > All Applications).

-Table 11: Attributes for the Software title dimension, Product level
+Table 10: Attributes for the Software title dimension, Product level

 Attribute Notes Product The common name for a family of applications, independent of version or edition details.
 This must be unique for any given publisher.
 Related management view: For each application, the Product name is displayed in the General tab of application properties (and when you manually create an application record, you can link the product value there).
 All applications that share a common value in that Product field are deemed to be distinct versions/editions of the same product.
-The product name is widely available in application listings, such as License Compliance > All Applications (although sometimes you must add it to the listing from the column chooser).
-Database reference: Product names are maintained in the SoftwareTitleProduct table.
-Data warehouse reference: ProductName column in the SoftwareTitleData table.
+The product name is widely available in application listings, such as the All Applications page (Applications & Evidence > Applications > All Applications) (although sometimes you must add it to the listing from the column chooser).

-Table 12: Attributes for the Software title dimension, Software Title (or application) level (alphabetical listing)
+Table 11: Attributes for the Software title dimension, Software Title (or application) level (alphabetical listing)